Cat-Lord/react-examples/testing-react/README.md

 })
 ```

-Another option is React's `Test Renderer`.
-It resembles the component hierarchy with a little more of React's abstractions like components and `props` and a more realistic environment.
-Sample test:
+Another and more feasible option to render is React's `Test Renderer`.
+It resembles the component hierarchy with a little more of React's abstractions like components and `props`.
+The environment `Test Renderer` runs in acts more like a browser, so it's more suitable than pure function invocation:

 ```ts
 it('to have correct default option selected on render', () => {
     act(() => {